 Program Issues Risks Management Strategy Efficiency is not a common priority for builders and customers.
-Builders are not able to take advantage of rebates.
-Educate builders on the value and benefits associated with energy- efficiency.
+Builders are not able to take advantage of rebates. • Educate builders on the value and benefits associated with energy-efficiency.
 Builders may not install all of the measures required for the rebate.
-Builders may choose cheaper, less-efficient equipment.
-Educate builders that all required measures must be installed in order to participate in the program.
-Economic environment may limit customer's ability to purchase energy-efficient equipment and appliances because of the higher up-front costs.
+Builders may choose cheaper, less-efficient equipment. • Educate builders that all required measures must be installed in order to participate in the program.
+Economic environment may limit customer's ability to purchase energy- efficient equipment and appliances because of the higher up-front costs.
 High-efficiency equipment is viewed as too expensive.
 There is little incentive to upgrade equipment that is still operational, or to weatherize a home.
 Builders or customers may choose cheaper, less-efficient equipment.
 Robust marketing of program and general energy-efficiency information to customers.
 Offer rebates that help reduce incremental costs.
 Educate customers on the long-term energy cost-saving benefits of higher-efficiency equipment and home weatherization.

 - New homes component: Builders will receive a rebate of approximately \$2,000 for installing all program required measures.
-This incentive is approximately 50% of the incremental cost of the required measures. - Audit and weatherization component: The customer cost for a walk-through audit is \$50.
+This incentive is approximately 50% of the incremental cost of the required measures. - Manufactured homes component: Homeowner will receive a rebate in the range of \$1,000-\$1,500 for purchasing an energy-efficient manufactured home that will be served by a PPL EU residential meter.
+The incentive for this is approximately 50% of the incremental cost of the measure.
+The customer will also receive an additional rebate between \$200 and \$300 for installing an energy-efficiency heating system.
+This incentive is approximately 30% of the incremental cost of the required measure. - Audit and weatherization component: The customer cost for a survey is \$50.
 The cost of a comprehensive audit may vary depending on the auditor chosen by the customer.
 PPL Electric estimates a comprehensive audit will cost around \$500, and customers will receive a rebate of varying amounts, depending on the type of heating and cooling equipment in the customer's home.
 PPL Electric will provide a rebate of \$250 to an audit customer with central air conditioning and all-electric heat, and \$125 for a home with either central air conditioning or electric heat.
-Customers will be provided with a report of recommendations about available energy-efficiency rebates.
+In addition, customers who complete an audit or survey have the opportunity to be refunded up to \$500 if they complete one or more of the ceiling or wall weatherization measures within 180 days of the audit.
+Customers will be provided with a report of energy saving recommendations, and information about available energy-efficiency rebates.
 Unlike the Program in Phase I, in order to receive a rebate for home insulation and duct sealing, customers must first have an audit.
-This was changed so customers would have the opportunity to understand all possible energy-efficiency choices and their payback, prior to making a choice. - Energy-efficient equipment component: Customers will receive rebates for installing energy-efficient HVAC equipment and pool pumps.
+This was changed so customers would have the opportunity to understand all possible energy-efficiency choices and their payback, prior to making a choice.